graphprotocol/contracts/DEPLOYMENT.md

 ### Deploying a new testnet

-1. Make sure contracts are up to date as you please
+1. Make sure contracts are up to date as you please.
-2. `npm run deploy-rinkeby` to deploy to rinkeby.
-This will create new contracts with new addresses in `addresses.json`
+2. `npm run deploy-rinkeby` to deploy to Rinkeby.
+This will create new contracts with new addresses in `addresses.json`.
-3. Publish a new npm package with `npm publish`, and updating the `package.json` file.
-Note there is an ethers typescript bug with `CallOverrides` not being imported into auto-generated files.
-   Right now, we run `prePublishOnly`, get it to the point where this failure happens, comment out `prePublishOnly`, import `CallOverrides` in, and then run `npm publish`.
+3. Update the `package.json` and `package-lock.json` files with the new package version and publish a new npm package with `npm publish`.
+You can dry-run the files to be uploaded by running `npm publish --dry-run`.
-4. Merge this update into master, branch off and save for whatever version of the testnet is going. on, and then tag this on the github repo, pointing to your branch (ex. at `testnet-phase-1` branch).
+4. Merge this update into master, branch off and save for whatever version of the testnet is going on, and then tag this on the github repo, pointing to your branch (ex. at `testnet-phase-1` branch).
 This way we can always get the contract code for testnet, while continuing to do work on mainnet.
 5. Pull the updated package into the subgraph, and other apps that depend on the package.json.
 6. Send tokens to the whole team with the mintTeamTokens script `./cli/cli.ts mintTeamTokens --amount 10000000`